Ben-Kerman/anki-jrp/README.md

 - Ambiguous accents can't be marked and thus won't be highlighted.
 - Split accents can't be accurately represented and will be displayed as unknown.

+## Reporting Issues

+If you encounter a bug or crash while using the add-on please report it.
+You can either open a GitHub issue in this repository or contact me on Discord, where you can find me in the [Refold community servers](https://refold.la/join/).

+Explain what you were doing when the issue occurred as accurately as possible, ideally with a list of steps to reproduce it.
+If the problem is related to specific cards, consider including an `.apkg` export of those cards (_Notes_ → _Export Notes..._ in the Anki browser while having the cards in question selected).